yanisdib/aspasia/README.md

 # Google Pals
 **_Penpals network application using Google design_**

-This repository won't be updated.
-This project is still going on under another temporary name (Emanon) using an updated tech stack with MongoDB and so on.
+This repository won't be updated for a moment.
+I'm developing a more interesting app idea at the moment.
+Please refer to the repository "Emanon".

 ## **Features**